RamMaths/slime_2d_game/README.md

 # SLIME 2D GAME

-This is a 2D platformer game developed with the Godot Engine following a series of tutorials in youtube; you can follow the playlist [here](https://youtube.com/playlist?list=PLNEAWvYbJJ9nNOpe6fun7m6L_M8xslYnT&si=DGfVeL4gqyU-rIEE).
+This is a 2D platformer game being developed by me with the Godot Engine following some tutorials in youtube by LuisCanray; here's his [youtube channel](https://www.youtube.com/@LuisCanary).
+You can follow the playlist [here](https://youtube.com/playlist?list=PLNEAWvYbJJ9nNOpe6fun7m6L_M8xslYnT&si=DGfVeL4gqyU-rIEE).

-The series explain how to develop a game using GDScript the Godot Engine's scripting language, what makes this repo different it's that I am implementing all the logic entierly in Rust.
+The tutorials explain how to develop a game using GDScript the Godot Engine's scripting language, what makes this repo different it's that I am implementing all the logic entierly in Rust.

 ## gdnative